Tender Red Flags: The Subtle Phrases That Cost You Marks

 📋 Red Flag #5: Policy Lists (no loop)

 Why it costs marks: Lists don’t show movement.
-Commissioners need loops.
+Commissioners need to see the cycle.

 Turn lists into loops: